-Sequences generated by these functions may not be ordered, and may not be gap-free.
-This is because numbers may be generated in parallel, in an unsynchronized fashion.
-If an ordered, gap-free sequence is required, the global degree of parallelism of the query must be set to 1 through suitable session parameters and/or warehouse configuration.
+Sequences generated by data generation functions are not guaranteed to be ordered and gap-free.
+This is because the numbers may be generated in parallel, in an unsynchronized fashion.

-- If constant, then the result of the random distribution function will also be constant (unless there are other, variable arguments, which is currently only supported for RANDSTR).
+- If constant, then the result of the random distribution function is constant (unless there are other, variable arguments, which is currently only supported for the RANDSTR function).

-- If variable, then the result of the random distribution function will also be variable.
+- If variable, then the result of the random distribution function is variable.

-- Generator expressions are always of type 64-bit integer and implicit conversions may apply.
-Any expression that can be converted into a 64-bit integer may be used as a generator expression.
+Generator expressions must be a type 64-bit integer, although implicit conversions are allowed.
+Any expression that can be converted into a 64-bit integer can be used as a generator expression.